lluppesms/Docs/docs/CreateNewPipeline.md

 ![Step 5](assets/images/NewPipeline-5.jpg)

-**Step 6:** When the pipeline source is shown, select More Actions and Save the file.
-Don't worry about details yet, there are still more steps before it's ready to Run.
+**Step 6:** For most cases, when the pipeline source is shown, you can just click Run and start your pipeline.
+However, if you need to adjust some settings, then select More Actions and Save the file.

 ![Step 6](assets/images/NewPipeline-6.jpg)

-**Step 7:** Once the new pipeline page is shown, click the Edit button.
+**Step 7:** If you need to adjust some setting, once the new pipeline page is shown, click the Edit button.

 ![Step 7](assets/images/NewPipeline-7.jpg)